paul-mccormack/RoboShadowAgentDeployment/README.md

 ![alt text](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/images/deployed_policy_definition.jpg)

-If we now login to the Azure portal and navigate to the Azure Policy blade we can verify the new definition is as expected.
+Logging into the Azure portal and navigating to the Azure Policy blade we can verify the new definition is as expected.

 ![alt text](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/images/policy_in_portal.jpg)

-As I explained earlier my script stops at this point and the next two steps are manual in the portal.
+As explained earlier my script stops at this point and the next two steps are manual in the portal.
 They could definitely be automated with just a couple of PowerShell commands adding to the script if you know the assignment scope and want to proceed straight into a remediation task.
 The commands to use would be [New-AzPolicyAssignment](https://learn.microsoft.com/en-us/powershell/module/az.resources/new-azpolicyassignment?view=azps-12.4.0) and [Start-AzPolicyRemediation](https://learn.microsoft.com/en-us/powershell/module/az.policyinsights/start-azpolicyremediation?view=azps-12.4.0)

+The script is located [here](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/AzureMachineConfigurationPolicyCreate.ps1)

 ## Assign the policy

+Assigning the policy definition in the portal is very simple.
+Click the "Assign policy" button on the definition to get into the wizard.

 ## Create a remediation task to apply to existing resources

+## Monitoring remediation